 Other finalists for the 2017 Manning Award were: J.T.
 Barrett (Ohio State), Kelly Bryant (Clemson), Sam Darnold (USC), Jalen Hurts (Alabama), Lamar Jackson (Louisville), Trace McSorley (Penn State), McKenzie Milton (UCF), Mason Rudolph (Oklahoma State), Jarrett Stidham (Auburn) and Khalil Tate (Arizona).

 In addition to the Manning Award’s yearly honor, each week during the regular season, eight quarterbacks are recognized as Manning Quarterbacks of the Week.
-Sixty-three players from 60 different schools were honored during the 2017 season and 291 different quarterbacks from 122 schools have been recognized in the last seven years.
+Sixty players from 59 different schools were honored during the 2018 season and 331 different quarterbacks from 127 schools have been recognized since 2011.

 In its first 14 years, the Manning Award has recognized the top names in college football.
 It has honored quarterbacks from 12 different schools and from four different conferences.
 The Big 12 Conference (Mayfield, Vince Young, Colt McCoy and Robert Griffin III) joins the Southeastern Conference (Johnny Manziel, Cam Newton, JaMarcus Russell and Tim Tebow) and the Atlantic Coast Conference (Deshaun Watson twice, Matt Ryan and Jameis Winston) with four Manning Award winners each, while Texas is the only school with two different winners (McCoy and Young).